Skip to main content

 Frequently Asked Questions

-Near-Mage is a action game.
+Near-Mage is a action game with fantasy theme.

 Near-Mage is available on PC, Mac OS, Windows and Linux.